Grey's Anatomy season 6 finale

 The sixth season finale of Grey's Anatomy consisted of two parts, "Sanctuary" and "Death and All His Friends".
 Both parts, encompassing the twenty-third and twenty-fourth episodes of the season, were written by Shonda Rhimes and originally broadcast on the American Broadcasting Company (ABC) in the United States on May 20, 2010.
 The first hour gained 13 million viewers and the second hour had an audience of 16.13 million viewers.
-The two-parter opened up to universal acclaim with the television critics lauding the writing and performance of the entire cast.
-It went on to be hailed as one of the best episodes of the entire series.
+The two-parter was praised by television critics for its writing, and the performances of the cast.
+It went on to be hailed as one of the best episodes of the series.

-The two-part finale centers a shooting spree at the hospital by a former patient's grieving widower Gary Clark (Michael O'Neill).
-The finale marked the last appearances for Nora Zehetner (who exited in the first half) and Robert Baker (who exited in the second hour) as Dr. Reed Adamson and Dr. Charles Percy, respectively; both the characters were killed in the shooting.
-Baker later reprised his role in Season 8 in "If/Then" and later in Season 12 in "Unbreak My Heart."
+The two-part finale centers on a shooting spree at the hospital by a former patient's grieving widower Gary Clark (Michael O'Neill).
+The finale marked the last appearances for Nora Zehetner (who exited in the first half) and Robert Baker (who exited in the second hour) as Reed Adamson and Charles Percy, respectively; both the characters were killed in the shooting.
+Baker later reprised his role in Season 8 in "If/Then" and later in Season 12 in "Unbreak My Heart".

-In the episode Cristina Yang (Sandra Oh) and Jackson Avery (Jesse Williams) try to save the life of Chief Derek Shepherd (Patrick Dempsey) who was shot by Gary Clark in front of Meredith Grey (Ellen Pompeo) as she waits outside the OR with April Kepner (Sarah Drew).
+In the episode, Cristina Yang (Sandra Oh) and Jackson Avery (Jesse Williams) try to save the life of Chief Derek Shepherd (Patrick Dempsey), who was shot by Gary Clark in front of Meredith Grey (Ellen Pompeo) as she waits outside the OR with April Kepner (Sarah Drew).
 Miranda Bailey (Chandra Wilson) tries to save Charles along with her patient Mary Portman (Mandy Moore), while Richard Webber (James Pickens, Jr.) tries to get into the hospital.
-Callie Torres (Sara Ramirez) and Arizona Robbins (Jessica Capshaw) are stuck on a floor with all the younger patients of the hospital, Mark Sloan (Eric Dane) and Lexie Grey (Chyler Leigh) try to save the life of Alex Karev (Justin Chambers) who was shot as well and Owen Hunt (Kevin McKidd) and Teddy Altman (Kim Raver) try to get their patient to safety.
+Callie Torres (Sara Ramirez) and Arizona Robbins (Jessica Capshaw) are stuck on a floor with all the younger patients of the hospital, Mark Sloan (Eric Dane) and Lexie Grey (Chyler Leigh) try to save the life of Alex Karev (Justin Chambers), who was shot as well, and Owen Hunt (Kevin McKidd) and Teddy Altman (Kim Raver) try to get their patient to safety.

 Plot

 Sanctuary (part one)

+The episode opens with a voice-over narration from Meredith Grey (Ellen Pompeo) about the comfort and familiarity of a once-safe place becoming unsettling and unfamiliar.

 The hospital is hit with an unpredictable crisis: a shooter is in the hospital, which is quickly placed under lockdown.
-Meanwhile, Dr. Meredith Grey (Ellen Pompeo) discovers that she is pregnant, and Dr. Owen Hunt (Kevin McKidd) must choose between Teddy and Cristina (Sandra Oh).
-The shooter kills Dr. Reed Adamson and wounds Dr. Alex Karev (Justin Chambers).
+Meanwhile, Meredith Grey (Ellen Pompeo) discovers that she is pregnant, and Owen Hunt (Kevin McKidd) must choose between Teddy and Cristina (Sandra Oh).
+The shooter kills Reed Adamson and wounds Alex Karev (Justin Chambers).
 Lexie (Chyler Leigh) and Mark (Eric Dane) find the latter and try to save him.
-It is revealed that the shooter, Gary Clark (whose wife was a patient at the hospital and later died), is looking for Dr. Derek Shepherd (Patrick Dempsey).
-Meanwhile, on another floor of the hospital, resident Dr. Charles Percy has been shot by Clark.
+It is revealed that the shooter, Gary Clark (whose wife was a patient at the hospital and later died), is looking for Derek Shepherd (Patrick Dempsey).
+Meanwhile, on another floor of the hospital, resident Charles Percy has been shot by Clark.
 After a brief confrontation, Clark shoots Derek in the chest.
 Meredith, Cristina, and a petrified April witness the shooting, as Cristina holds back Meredith who shrieks in horror at witnessing the event.